Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

+In this article we investigate the topological phases of (interacting and coupled) Kitaev wires of spinless fermions.
+The Kitaev wire is defined by the following Hamiltonian \cite{Kitaev_2001, Alicea_2012}

 Here $\mu$ is the chemical potential acting globally on both wires, $t$ is the hopping amplitude, $\Delta e^{i\varphi}$ the superconducting pairing-strength with phase $\varphi$ and $n_{c,j} = c^{\dagger}_{j}c_{j}$.
+The single wire has two topologically distinct extended phases.
 A topological phase transition occurs at the critical chemical potentials $\mu = \pm 2t$.
-In his seminal work \cite{Kitaev_2001} Kitaev developed an intuitive picture of these phases, by decomposing the original $c$-fermions into their Majorana constituents \cite{Sato_2017}
+In his seminal work \cite{Kitaev_2001}, Kitaev developed an intuitive picture of these phases, by decomposing the original $c$-fermions into their Majorana constituents \cite{Sato_2017}